Mexico Invest Free shortlist

 Timeline: 60–90 days from signed promise to registered trust.
 Remote closing via POA is standard for international buyers at this address.

-Personal use: the tradeoff at a managed resort
+What should buyers verify on personal use: the tradeoff at a managed resort?

 Condo-hotel programs typically impose restrictions on personal use during peak season to maximize hotel occupancy and therefore owner revenue.
 At Garza Blanca, personal use is allowed but subject to: